thedoggybrad/Frame-Blocker-Filter/README.md

 5.)
 Click Add.
 <br>
 <br>
-✓Other AdBlock Plus compatible adblock extensions
+✓Other AdBlock Plus compatible adblock extensions (General Instructions)
 <br>
 •Try to search on your trusted search engine this phrase "How to add a custom filter list on {Adblock Extension Name}?", and follow the given instructions by the search result.
 <br>